colettemcmahonc803-alt/Custom-Voting/README.md

-This script lets you:Create a poll in an Issue comment.
+# This script lets you:
+- Create a poll in an Issue comment.
-Tally votes based on reactions ( /  or custom emojis).
+- Tally votes based on reactions ( /  or custom emojis).
-Or collect votes from comments.
+- Or collect votes from comments.